DupeStar-Macro-Donutsmp/DupeStar-Macro-Donutsmp/index.md

 title: Home
 ---

-# APOLLO - The Premium Duplication Mod
+# Duperstar - The Premium Duplication Mod

-**Apollo** is the ultimate solution for Minecraft 1.20.1 (Forge).
+**Duperstar** is the ultimate solution for Minecraft 1.20.1 (Forge).
 Simple, efficient, and secure!

 ## 💎 Key Features